 After going through trauma treatment, Hilary was able to face head on the horrible abuse that had been tormenting her day and night, causing her to act out off and on, for years.
 It was a hard journey for her during and after treatment, but eventually she was able to get to the other side of the abuse and the trauma and get to a place of relief.
 She found she could finally have healing, joy and peace in her life.

 Hilary knew that one day she wanted to be able to help others the way that she had been helped.
-Many adults who have lived with the nightmare of abuse their whole lives can have those wounds resurface and completely paralyze their ability to function in this world.
-Hilary has personally sent adult survivors of trauma to the Meadows and other treatment facilities to receive trauma treatment.
-All of these individuals have said that it has changed their lives for the better, helping them to heal and become more whole as human beings as they face traumas and/or abuses that drove them to be afraid, act out, despise themselves, or live in fear, even as adults.
+Hilary has personally sent adult survivors of trauma and those suffering with alcoholism/addiction to various facilities to receive the appropriate care they needed.
+All of these individuals have said that it has changed their lives for the better, helping them to heal and become more whole as human beings, as they face traumas and other underlying issues that drove them to be afraid, uncomfortable in their own skin, act out, despise themselves, or live in fear, even as adults.